WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/did-spec-working-draft-03.md

 Since the method name is part of the DID, it SHOULD be as short as practical.
 A method name of four characters or less is RECOMMENDED.
 The method name MAY reflect the name of the DLT or decentralized network to which the DID method specification applies.

-If needed, a specific DID scheme MAY define multiple specific ID formats (the method-idstring rule in section 4.1).
+If needed, a specific DID scheme MAY define multiple specific ID formats (the specific-idstring rule in section 4.1).
 It is RECOMMENDED that a specific DID scheme define as few specific ID formats as possible.

 ## 4.3 DID Fragments